ioBroker/ioBroker.eventlist/README.md

 There is a possibility to generate a PDF document with all events.

 Document title can consist the generation date if you place the pattern into it: `Event list on {{YYYY MM DD}}`.
-The exactly description of time format could be found here: https://momentjs.com/docs/#/displaying/format/
+The exact description of time format could be found here: https://momentjs.com/docs/#/displaying/format/

 The generation of PDF can be triggered by writing a `true` into `eventlist.0.triggerPDF`.